-A12.
+- A12.
 The opinion expressed by the auditor is on whether the financial statements are prepared, in all material respects, in accordance with the applicable financial reporting framework.
 The form of the auditor's opinion, however, will depend upon the applicable financial reporting framework and any applicable law or regulation.
-Most financial reporting frameworks include requirements relating to the presentation of the financial statements; for such frameworks, preparation of the financial statements in accordance with the applicable financial reporting framework includes presentation.
+Most financial reporting frameworks include requirements relating to the presentation of the financial statements; for such frameworks, preparation of the financial statements in accordance with the applicable financial reporting framework includes presentation. - A13.
+Where the financial reporting framework is a fair presentation framework, as is generally the case for general purpose financial statements, the opinion required by the HKSAs is on whether the financial statements are presented fairly, in all material respects, or give a true and fair view.
+Where the financial reporting framework is a compliance framework, the opinion

-5 HKSA 210, "Agreeing the Terms of Audit Engagements," paragraph 6(a).
+5 HKSA 210, Agreeing the Terms of Audit Engagements, paragraph 6(a)

-6 HKSA 800, "Special Considerations-Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks," paragraph 8.
+6 HKSA 800, Special Considerations-Audits of Financial Statements Prepared in Accordance with Special Purpose Frameworks, paragraph 8 required is on whether the financial statements are prepared, in all material respects, in accordance with the framework.
+Unless specifically stated otherwise, references in the HKSAs to the auditor's opinion cover both forms of opinion.

-7 HKSA 210, paragraph 6(b).
+7 HKSA 210, paragraph 6(b)

-8 See paragraph A57.
+8 See paragraph A59.